JHPark25/DiscriminologyDocs/docs/source/backend.rst

     cd admin; node admin.js

 #############
 Admin Panel
 #############

+The admin panel is for Discriminology staff to interact with the database through a graphical interface.
+All the code is contained within the ``admin`` folder.

+The ``dashboard.tsx`` file is the TypeScript file that renders the homepage of the admin panel.
+Here, the boxes that are displayed for each of the tables are compiled.

+The ``admin.js`` file contains the heart of the admin panel.
+The admin panel runs on an Express app at a desired port.
+At the `top <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/3f149a40e7e035276b9f4c190426d3491e8bea39/backend/admin/admin.js#L18>`_, we import the objects for all the tables our database, which are explained more deeply below.
+Then, we initialize the admin panel.
+Currently, we have three groups of links, the ``reportsNavigation``, ``schoolsNavigation``, and ``userNavigation``.
+The translations can be used to change the names for the columns of the table when they are displayed on the admin panel.
+This will not affect the names as they are stored in the database.
+Each of the tables is a "resource", and we order the columns within the resource's properties.
+Finally,

 #############
 API Server
 #############

 This portion of the code is under the ``server`` directory.
 It contains the code for the server that the frontend and admin panel makes requests to.
 Within the folder, there is a ``public`` directory, which cotanins images used, and the